rayhanp1402/Chip8Web/README.md

 ### 7. Terminal
 Once a ROM is loaded, you can use the terminal to fiddle with the disassembler (breakpoints and step) or configure the cycle speed.
 You can type help to view the commands.
+### 8. Keypad
+You can test your keyboard to keypad mapping by pressing any keys on your keyboard.
+If one of the keypad "glows" when you press a key on your keyboard, then it is the mapped key.
+For example, the "R" in my keyboard corresponds to the "D" in the keypad (QWERTY-based).
+You can click on the keypads as well if you prefer.